Blazzycrafter/FO4Cleaner/README.md

-# FO4CLEANER Oprimized for Collection "A Storywealth"
+# FO4CLEANER Op*r*imized for Collection "A Storywealth"

 ## Normal use